jstedfast/MimeKit/README.md

 ## History

-As a developer and user of Electronic Mail clients, I had come to realize that the vast majority of email client (and server) software had less-than-satisfactory MIME implementations.
+As a developer and user of email clients, I had come to realize that the vast majority of email client (and server) software had less-than-satisfactory MIME implementations.
 More often than not these email clients created broken MIME messages and/or would incorrectly try to parse a MIME message thus subtracting from the full benefits that MIME was meant to provide.
 MimeKit is meant to address this issue by following the MIME specification